Were You Arrested for Possession or Dealing Drugs?

-When charged with a drug crime in Phoenix, it is important to consult the right people and materials when making a decision that may affect the rest of your life.
-Drug offenses range vastly in terms of the significance of punishment, penalty, and potential life harm.
-The simplest and easiest types of drug offenses to handle are simple possession cases that do not involve methamphetamines.
-The most difficult types of cases to handle are large quantity drug sale cases.
+If you are charged with a drug crime in Phoenix, it is important to consult the right lawyer.
+Drug offenses range significantly in terms of punishment.
+The most straightforward drug cases involve simple possession of drugs (other than methamphetamine).
+The more complicated ones tend to be large quantity drug sale cases.
 If you have been arrested for a drug crime in Phoenix, it’s important that you consult an attorney who has experience dealing with these matters.

-At the Law Office of David A. Black, we specialize in criminal defense cases, and we represent clients charged with drug crimes on a daily basis.
+At the Law Office of David A. Black, we specialize in criminal defense, and we represent clients charged with drug crimes on a daily basis.
 We know the law, we know the process, and we know how to handle your case in a manner that will provide you with the best outcome.

 The Scope of Drug Charges

-The scope of drug charges is substantial, and ranges from simple possession to drug manufacture and sale.
-Each crime contains different elements (the facts that must be proved by prosecution), and the penalties vary widely.
-Further, the crime will to a certain degree depend upon the particular type of drug in question.
+The scope of drug charges is substantial.
+They range from simple possession to drug manufacture and sale.
+Each crime contains different elements that must be proved by prosecution, and the potential penalties vary widely.
+Further, your case will, to a certain degree, depend upon the particular drug in question.